idbaruah1993/Udacity-Data-Science-Nanodegree-Write-a-Data-Science-Blog-Post/README.md

 # Udacity-Data-Science-Nanodegree-Write-a-Data-Science-Blog-Post

-# 1. Libraries
+# 1. The Libraries
-The libraries that I used were
+I used the following libraries
 1. pandas
 2. numpy
 3. matplotlib